Gurjarkarmveer/Gurjarkarmveer/README.md

 ---

 ## 🚀 About Me
-- 📊 Skilled in **Data Analysis, SQL, Python, and Data Visualization**
+- 📊 Skilled in **Data Analysis, SQL, Python, Power BI and Data Visualization**
 - 🛠 Experienced in **Frontend Development** & building **interactive web apps**
 - 📈 Love working on **real-world datasets** and solving **DSA problems**
 - 👯 Open to collaborate on **data-driven projects** and **open-source contributions**